Is a Foot and Ankle MRI right for you?

 Risks and Side Effects

 Some foot and ankle MRI scans require the use of a contrast dye to highlight certain areas, such as blood flow to the soft tissues, including the medial ligaments that wrap around the inside of the ankle and provide stability.
-These dyes generally contain iodine or gadolinium, which some people are allergic to.
-Symptoms of an allergy include feeling breathless, weak and sweaty.
-If you begin to feel unwell, let your radiologist know straight away.
+The dye used in MRI scans is gadolinium-based, unlike the iodine-based contrast used in X-ray and CT scans.
+Reactions are rare, but they can happen.
+Symptoms include feeling breathless, weak and sweaty.
+If you begin to feel unwell, let your radiographer know straight away.

 The closed nature of an MRI scanner can also make some people feel claustrophobic or panicked.
-Your medical team can provide a mild sedative if you think you may struggle.
+Your medical team can provide a mild sedative if you think you may struggle, or you may prefer to book an open MRI scan, which uses a machine with more space around you.

 How to Prepare for a Foot and Ankle MRI